 };

-struct

-Listing 6-1: and variety of
+Listing 6-1: Storing the data and IpAddrKind variant of an IP address using a struct

-Here, we’ve defined a struct IPAddr that has two fields: a kind field that is of type IpAddrKind (the enum we defined previously), and an address field of type String.
+Here, we’ve defined a struct IpAddr v that has two fields: a kind field w that is of type IpAddrKind (the enum we defined previously u) and an address field x of type String.
 We have two instances of this struct.
-The first, home, has the value IpAddrKind::V4 as its kind, with associated address data of 127.0.0.1.
-The second instance, loopback, has the other variant of IpAddrKind as its kind value, V6, and has address ::1 associated with it.
-We’ve used a struct to bundle the kind and address values together, so that now the kind is associated with the value itself.
+The first, home y, has the value IpAddrKind::V4 as its kind with associated address data of 127.0.0.1.
+The second instance, loopback z, has the other variant of IpAddrKind as its kind value, V6, and has address ::1 associated with it.
+We’ve used a struct to bundle the kind and address values together, so now the variant is associated with the value.

-We can represent the same concept in a more concise way using just an enum rather than an enum as part of a struct by putting data directly into each enum variant.
+We can represent the same concept in a more concise way using just an enum, rather than an enum inside a struct, by putting data directly into each enum variant.
 This new definition of the IpAddr enum says that both V4 and V6 variants will have associated String values:

 enum IpAddr {